ropensci-archive/rorcid/cran-comments.md

 R development version, Ubuntu running on Travis-CI, and Windows R 3.2.2 and devel on Win-Builder.

-This is a new submission.
+This is the second try of a new submission.
+I fixed a mis-spelled word in the Description field of the DESCRIPTION file.

 Thanks!
 Scott Chamberlain